ClaireLally8/StudyPal/README.md

 (6) Ability to predict a pace
 - When a user enters a start & end date for their study-pal, a user can then track their pace and what days they should be completing topcis and how many days they should be spending on each topic.

+---
+### Technologies Used

+---
+- Gitpod - Used as the IDE for this application.
+- Github used for the remote storage of the code online.
+- inVision Studio - used for creating the wireframes of the project.
+- Adobe Illustator - Used to edit the images to meet the colour scheme of the application.

+#### Font-End Technologies

+- HTML - Used to create the structure of the application.
+- CSS - Used as the base for styling.
+- Javascript - Used to create interactivity within the project.
+- JQuery - Used for some of the main javascript functionality.
+- AJAX - Used to prevent the page reloading upon writing to the database.
+- Materialize - Used in conjunction with Bootstrap as the design framework.
+- Bootstrap - Used in conjunction with Bootstrap as the design framework.

+#### Back-End Technologies

+- Flask - Used as the microframework.
+- Jinja - Used for templating with Flask.
+- Heroku - Used to host the application
+- Python - The back-end programming language.
+- Pymongo - Used to connect the python with the database.
+- MongoDB Atlas - Used to store the database.